Inner Bank MPA

 - Natural England and JNCC's joint conservation advice for this site is available in the Conservation Advice section.

 Information for this site summary was adapted from JNCC's scientific advice to Defra on Inner Bank MCZ and incorporates any further information gathered since this advice was produced.
 Please refer to the Relevant Documentation section for further details and information sources.

 The Inner Bank MCZ is located in the English Channel region, approximately 10 km south of Dungeness, extending south-west across the 12 nm territorial seas limit to waters south of Hastings.
 The site is 199 km2 in area, with depths ranging from approximately 10–50 m.
 This MCZ protects the broad-scale habitats Subtidal coarse sediment, Subtidal mixed sediments and Subtidal sand, which provide habitats to a variety of species including polychaete worms, bivalve molluscs (including anemones, starfish, urchins, sea firs, anemones and sea mats).

-Further detail on the evidence for this MCZ can be found in the Evidence section.
+Further detail on the evidence for this MCZ can be found in the Monitoring and Evidence section.

 Site location: Co-ordinates for this MCZ can be found in the Designation Order listed in the Relevant Documentation section.

 Charting Progress 2 Biogeographic Region: Region 3 – English Channel Region.